natanaeljbort/Stable_Marrige/README.md

 # Stable_Marrige
- Algorithm that matches the with the best preferance boys and girls making sure that the cupeles are stable.
+ Algorithm that matches with the best preferance boys and girls making sure that the cupeles are stable.